fncbook/fnc/matlab/chapter13.md

 title('Initial condition')
 ```

-This function computes the time derivative for the unknowns.
-The actual calculations take place using the matrix shape.
+The following function computes the time derivative for the unknowns which have a vector shape.
+The actual calculations, however, take place using the matrix shape.

 ```{literalinclude} f13_2_heat.m
 :language: matlab
 ```

-Since this problem is parabolic, a stiff integrator is appropriate.
+Since this problem is parabolic, a stiff time integrator is appropriate.

 ```{code-cell}
 ivp = ode(ODEFcn=@f13_2_heat);